insure logo

 find-homeowners-insurance-policy

-To figure out who your insurer is you should check all your insurance paperwork to find the provider’s name.
-If you don’t have any home insurance records, your mortgage lender might have the information on file.
+To figure out which company insures your home, start by checking your files for policy renewal letters or other documentation from the insurance company.
+If you don’t have any home insurance records, your mortgage lender will have the information on file.

 How do I get a copy of my homeowners insurance policy?

-Home insurance companies can help you track down your policy information and provide you with a copy of your policy.
+Your home insurance company can help you track down your policy information and provide you with a copy of your policy.

 “If you need a copy of your policy, reach out to your homeowners insurance company and they should be able to send you that information via mail or email,” says Jennifer Wilbert, assistant vice president of property portfolio for personal insurance property strategy at Travelers.